Offset overhand bend: In climbing and mountaineering

 For mountaineers/climbers, there tends to be a strong preference for using knots that are perceived to be relatively easy to tie - even when fatigued or in a less than optimal frame of mind - and so #1410 (Offset overhand bend) is favored.
 Climbers/canyoners need to retrieve their ropes after an abseil/rappel descent.
 The ability to retrieve ropes after an abseil descent is crucial - and in many cases, two ropes need to be joined to increase the distance that can be descended in one 'pitch'.
 The resulting knot that unites the two ropes needs be secure and stable, have a small footprint, and be resistant to jamming.

-There are ongoing discussions and debates about using offset joining knots, due to their vulnerability to capsizing under high loads, and some American climbers refer to it as the European death knot, abbreviated to EDK, with some sources recommending against its use.
-Knots with an 'offset' geometry have been implicated in some accidents and near-misses - although post accident retrieval of ropes for examination are usually inconclusive because the ropes have separated (and hence there is no remnant knot to examine).
+There is controversy over its safety, as it can fail by capsizing under high loads, and some American climbers refer to it as the European death knot, abbreviated to EDK, with some sources recommending against its use.
+Failure of this knot has been implicated in some accidents and near-misses - although post accident retrieval of ropes for examination are usually inconclusive because the ropes have separated (and hence there is no remnant knot to examine).

-Many sources argue that the name 'EDK' is a misnomer, and the knot is safe for abseiling / rappelling.
+Many sources argue that the name 'EDK' is a misnomer, and the knot is safe for abseiling / rappelling, since this does not generate as high forces as a fall.
 The nominal load during abseiling/rappelling is one person - generally around 1.0kN (approximately 100kg).
 If the system is configured so the ropes are doubled through the anchor, the joining knot will only be subjected to 50% of the load (ie approximately 0.5kN) - which is well below the instability threshold.
 With due diligence given to dressing and setting the knot, the risk of capsizing is highly unlikely.

 Several sources recommend adding a second overhand as close as possible to the first (a stacked overhand or double overhand) for most situations, which maintains most of the benefits, while preventing it from capsizing.
-However, this doubles the overall footprint of the knot - which may be counter-productive.
+This doubles the overall footprint of the knot, which might increase its likelihood of getting stuck in cracks, but does not harm its ability to pass over edges.
 There are several different choices of offset knots - all offering varying levels of advantages/disadvantages.
-Forming a double overhand knot (based on #516 per Ashley) is one such example but again, it increases the overall footprint.
+Another option is wrapping the strands a second time before passing the tail through (a two-rope version of ABoK #516, also called a double overhand or flat doubled overhand bend) but again, it increases the overall footprint.